 If the cone-shaped plug of glass cannot be found or does not fit in the hole; the plate-glass repair process is a bit differently.
-Place piece of clear box sealing tape over the large side of the damage.
+Place a piece of clear box sealing tape over the large side of the damage.
 Leave a small space at the top of the void.
 This will allow the tip of the resin dropper access to the area.
 Place another piece of clear box sealing tape on the small side of the break.
 Completely cover the hole so that resin does not leak out the side.
-Once the area of the break is filled with resin, place a curing tab over the space.
+Once the area of the break is full of resin, place a curing tab over the space.
 The repair must be cured, scraped, and buffed following the same process as above.

 Repairing plate-glass will keep dirt and moisture out of the damaged area.
-Plus it will minimize the temptation for people to place fingers or other objects into the damaged area.
+Plus, it will minimize the temptation for people to place fingers or other objects into the damaged area.
 More importantly, it will strengthen the glass to minimize the chance of further breakage.
 Plate Glass repairs will not be optically correct, but will improve the cosmetics considerably.

-The instructions above are a brief outline just to give you an idea of how plate-glass repair works.
+The instructions above are a brief outline, just to give you an idea of how plate-glass repair works.

 Delta Kits offers a kit designed specifically for plate-glass repairs.
 Click here to order.

 For a step-by-step instruction manual on plate-glass repair, contact Delta Kits at 541-345-8554, or email Info@DeltaKits.com.